MicrochipTech/RNWF11_Beta/README.md

 ## Solution block diagram
 ### Solution Overview

-The Solution code is written as a FreeRTOS based MPLAB Harmony3 solution that leverages the system service-based architecture of PIC32MZ W1.
-The Solution can connect to any of the three Clouds- AWS, Azure or test.mosquitto.org without the need for recompiling of the image.
+The RNWF11 firmware can connect to any of the three Clouds- AWS, Azure or test.mosquitto.org without simple AT configuration commands.

 ## Evaluating the Solution